Piel de otoño: Plot

-With the love and unconditional support of his wife Lucía (Laura Flores), Ramón Mendoza (Sergio Goyri) has progressed in his work to achieve an excellent economic position.
-Their two children, Liliana (Florencia de Saracho) and Miguel Ángel (Franco Gala), attend the best schools and never endured the shortages that their parents suffered at the beginning of their marriage.
+With the love and unconditional support of his wife Lucía, Ramón Mendoza has progressed in his work to achieve an excellent economic position.
+Their two children, Liliana and Miguel Ángel, attend the best schools and never endured the shortages that their parents suffered at the beginning of their marriage.

 However, Lucía isn't happy; Ramón has become materialistic and cruel.
 He constantly humiliates her and has made it so that their children have lost respect for her.
 Liliana, spoiled and capricious, goes as far as to follow her boyfriend to Spain, where the boy gets her pregnant and abandons her.

 Hiding the secret of her maternity, Liliana leaves her daughter Natalia in the care of some nuns and returns to Mexico, where she must steal money from her father in order to care for the baby.
 Miguel Ángel, for his part, is a lazy and irresponsible boy who believes that he deserves everything.

 Lucía has become a shadow, sad and doesn't know where her dreams have gone.
 Her only happy moments are when, alone before her computer, she opens her heart to a twin soul who understands her, advises her, and with whom, little by little and in silence, she has been falling in love — that mysterious man whose face she can only imagine, whose voice she hasn't heard, and signs his messages simply as "wind".

-Her friend Rosario (María Marcela) also carries a heavy cross.
+Her friend Rosario also carries a heavy cross.
 She had to flee with her children because her husband is a psychopath that beat her constantly.
-Eduardo (Jorge de Silva) and Gabriela (Andrea Torre) don't remember how Víctor (Manuel Landeta) was in reality; Rosario let them believe that their father was a loving and responsible man who died when they were small.
+Eduardo and Gabriela don't remember how Víctor was in reality; Rosario let them believe that their father was a loving and responsible man who died when they were small.

 This lie creates a rift between Rosario and her children when Víctor finds them.
 He wins the friendship of the young adults; Gabriela eventually leaves to live with him, and Rosario lives in a constant terror for her daughter's life.

-The story of Triana (Raquel Olmedo) is a great story of love.
+The story of Triana is a great story of love.
 Having left Spain three decades ago after discovering her husband in the arms of her best friend, she arrives in Mexico and meets Martín, with whom she lived for many years in love and happiness.

 But after her beloved Martín's death, Triana finds out that she will be reunited with him when she is diagnosed with terminal cancer.
 When she receives the news that her husband in Spain has died and she's inherited his entire fortune, Triana laughs at the irony of fate.